 It no longer has an open meetings complaint form, but you can still let the office know of your problem by filling out an inquiry form.

 There is no requirement that the state investigate the complaint.
 However, in the past, the Open Records Counsel routinely would follow up on complaints by letting the governmental entity involved know that a complaint had been filed, the nature of it, and explain the law.
 Sometimes, this is enough to prompt the governing body to change its behavior.

-Another public benefit of filing a complaint is that the Open Records Counsel includes information about the number of received complaints as part of an annual report required to be filed to the General Assembly and Governor.
+Another public benefit of filing a complaint or inquiry is that the Open Records Counsel will be able to track the number of received complaints as part of an annual report required to be filed to the General Assembly and Governor.
 This process is one way to keep the legislature and the governor appraised of potential problems.

 I encourage you to file a complaint if you believe a violation has occurred.
 Be as specific as possible.
 I also encourage you to contact the Open Records Counsel and/or contact the Tennessee Coalition for Open Government (TCOG) to find out about the law and its requirements.
 TCOG is an independent nonprofit organization not associated with state government and has a long and respected history of providing help to citizens, journalists and government officials to promote transparency in government since its formation in 2003.

 - Contact the person who represents you on the governing body (your county commissioner, or school board member, for example), or someone else on the governing body and explain your concern.
 There often is someone on a governing body who wants to make sure they do things right.